 Chronic venous diseases have a myriad of causes, and each one has multiple means of treatment.
 For several, one of the simplest and least intrusive methods is compression therapy.
 Many of our patients come to us asking what is compression therapy: compression therapy refers to wearing compression stockings to improve circulation.

 By wearing compression therapy stockings, circulation improves and swelling decreases.
 The stockings also decrease the risk of blood clots.
 The stockings themselves can come in a variety of brands and different strengths of compression.

 Increasing blood flow is important for many people with chronic venous diseases, as well as those with chronic venous insufficiency.
 By addressing issues with blood flow, they not only directly target symptoms such as swelling and aching, but attack the cause of the problems: poor circulation.
 This means they’re often important during long periods of rest after surgery, or for many with spider veins or varicose veins.
 From pregnant women trying to avoid getting spider veins to someone with progressed varicose veins, many can benefit from compression therapy concepts.

-We naturally recommend Skin and Vein Center if you have questions—we specialize in everything on the surface, from acne to varicose veins.
+We naturally recommend the Skin and Vein Center if you have questions—we specialize in dermatology, from acne to varicose veins.
 So, if you are interested in using compression therapy to address your varicose or spider veins, call us at 800-400-8346 to set up an appointment.